 Actions to Address Concerns: The Creek Watershed Partnership has completed the watershed protection plan (WPP) for the creek and its tributaries.
-The Creek WPP is the first watershed protection plan in the state to receive confirmation from EPA that it meets all nine elements of a WPP.
+The Creek WPP is the first WPP in the state to receive confirmation from EPA that it meets all nine elements of a WPP.
 The project has moved into the implementation phase of the WPP.
 Over seven tons of illegally dumped waste was removed from the stream at road crossings; training was provided for municipal officials, on-site septic systems maintenance providers and homeowners; and on-line educational computer modules were developed covering topics such as wastewater treatment, on-site septic systems and disposal for household hazardous wastes.
-Grant funding received in this phase is covering urban nonpoint source pollution management strategies for the cities of #1, #2, and #3, feral hog management education in the rural portions of the counties, and nonpoint source pollution outreach and education.
+Grant funding received in this phase is covering urban nonpoint source pollution management strategies for the cities of #1, #2, and #3, feral hog management education.
 A link to the status of activities and quarterly newsletters can be found at (insert webpage link).